 Applying for NZ Super (and other government help)

-Government help is available and there are other choices that we can make to keep our money flowing when we pull back from work.
-Going into retirement doesn’t mean we stop earning income.
+Government help is available and there are other options to keep money flowing when you pull back from work.
+Going into retirement doesn’t mean you stop earning income.
 From the age of 65 most New Zealand residents receive NZ Super every fortnight.
 Here’s what you need to know about NZ Super.

 You can apply for NZ Super three months before turning 65.
 You’ll have to make sure you’re using the right tax code when you apply for NZ Super, which depends on any other income you’re receiving.
 You can find out more on this NZ Government website.